s-mrb/Docker-Notes/README.md

 At the end of the day, a container is simply another process running on the machine.
 It's just one that brought along its entire environment.

+---

 ### Docker Registry

-A registry is a storage and content delivery system, holding named Docker images, available in different tagged versions
+A registry is a storage and content delivery system, holding named Docker images, available in different tagged versions.
+`docker pull` actually downloads images from registry.

+---

+### Docker Daemon

+The background service running on the host that manages building, running and distributing Docker containers.
+The daemon is the process that runs in the operating system which clients talk to.

+---

+### Docker Client

+The command line tool that allows the user to interact with the daemon.
+More generally, there can be other forms of clients too - such as Kitematic which provide a GUI to the users.

+---

 ### Data Storage Options in Docker